 A patient may travel abroad for IVF after months of waiting at home, while another boards a flight for a hair transplant because local prices feel out of reach.
 Both are participating in the same global movement, but for very different reasons.
-If you are asking what are the types of medical tourism, the answer is not just a list of treatments.
-It is a way of understanding why people travel, what kind of care they seek, and how to choose a path that feels safe, supported, and medically sound.
+Medical tourism is not a single category.
+It spans a wide range of treatments, motivations, and patient profiles.
+Understanding the types of medical tourism helps you make a more confident decision about your own journey, because the standards, expectations, and risks vary significantly depending on the kind of care you are seeking.

 Medical tourism simply means traveling to another country for planned medical care.
 That care may be elective, restorative, fertility-related, or medically necessary but delayed or unaffordable in a patient’s home country.
 The categories matter because each type of medical tourism comes with different expectations around urgency, recovery, cost, privacy, and aftercare.